Sparkesy/CollegeCord/README.md

 ## Requirements

-- .NET Framework 4.7.2 or later
+- It will require .NET Framework 4.7.2 or later
-- Discord account
+- It will require Discord account
-- OpenAI API key (you can obtain this from the OpenAI website)
+- It will require OpenAI API key (you can obtain this from the OpenAI website)

 ## Installation